centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/upgrade.md

 Alternatively, the client can be downloaded through the menu `Monitoring > Map` and **Desktop client** button.

+> Please follow these recommendations to [avoid the MAP desktop client running slowly](./troubleshooter.md#my-desktop-client-is-slow-and-i-often-get-disconnected) after its upgrade.

 ## Step 4: Update dialects in .properties files

 In the **/etc/centreon-studio/centreon-database.properties** and the **/etc/centreon-studio/studio-database.properties** files, replace **MySQL5Dialect** with **MariaDB10Dialect**.